dirakx1/MoneyOnTangle/iotacore/README.md

 node node_working/data-transaction.js
 ```

 After tests you can be sure that you can use iotacore!.
+also you can look into your unique transaction on the tangle explorer (https://devnet.thetangle.org/)
-We are not sending tokens so a data trasnfer is enough to represent what we want!.
+We are not sending tokens so a data transfer is enough to represent what we want!.

-# Money transfer in iotacore
+# Example of money transfer in iotacore

+## Sending 10 usd.

+## Recieving 10 usd.

+### Next steps

+* Take a look at apicore